Folsom IRS Tax Audit Lawyer

 Unfortunately, nothing can be further from the truth.
 Over the past decade or more, the IRS has made significant investments into technologies designed to identify and flag potential undeclared income, understated income, and an array of other inaccurate filings.
 Taxpayers who believe that they won’t be noticed and can get away with misstatements on their taxes often find themselves facing an IRS examination that could result in large penalties or, depending on conduct, a referral to IRS Criminal Investigations.

-The experienced tax lawyers of the NewPoint Law Group can assist with correcting past unfiled taxes, misfiled taxes, and tax mistakes before they turn into an audit.
-If you have already received an audit letter from the IRS, we can assist you in getting you financial records in order to proceed smoothly through an audit or to limit the potential consequences.
-To schedule a confidential consultation with our experienced tax attorneys call 1-800-358-0305 or contact us online today.
+The experienced tax lawyers of the NewPoint Law Group, LLP, can assist with correcting past unfiled taxes, misfiled taxes, and tax mistakes before they turn into an audit.
+If you have already received an audit letter from the IRS, we can assist you in getting your financial records in order to proceed smoothly through an audit or to limit the potential consequences.
+To schedule a confidential consultation with our experienced tax attorneys call 800-358-0305 or contact us online today.

 Why Are People Selected for an IRS Audit or Examination?